 A lot of people are reluctant to use chemical flea treatments because of the possibility of a toxic reaction with the skin.
 “If it isn’t safe for my children, how can it be safe for my pet,” they ask.
 Unless it is a full blown flea infestation, you may have good results by using gentler and safer methods for flea eradication and control.

-For dogs, a daily dose of brewer’s yeast mixed with a small amount of garlic in their kibble will help to repel fleas.
-You can also add brewer’s yeast to your cat’s food, but omit the garlic (onions and garlic are toxic for cats).
+For dogs, a daily dose of brewer’s yeast in their kibble will help to repel fleas.
+You can also add brewer’s yeast to your cat’s food.

 Fleas are also known to be repelled by citrus.
 A freshly squeezed orange or lemon can be rubbed onto your pet’s fur, with no harm to your pet if it is licked off, and fresh smelling fur to boot.